Party of Sri Lanka’s New Marxist-Leaning President Wins Majority in Parliamentary Election

 The country is also currently in the middle of a bailout program with the International Monetary Fund (IMF), with debt restructuring with international creditors nearly finalized.

-The country entered the debt restructuring deal with countries including India, France, Japan, and China under President Ranil Wickremesinghe, who succussed ousted President Gotabaya Rajapaksa in 2022.
+The country entered the debt restructuring deal with countries including India, France, Japan, and China under President Ranil Wickremesinghe, who ousted President Gotabaya Rajapaksa in 2022.

-Dissanayake, who has previously enjoyed a brief stint as agriculture and irrigation minister, said during his presidential campaign that he would introduce significant changes to the targets set in the IMF deal signed by Wickremesinghe, citing concerns over the burden it may place on Sri Lankans.
+Dissanayake, who previously enjoyed a brief stint as agriculture and irrigation minister, said during his presidential campaign that he would introduce significant changes to the targets set in the IMF deal signed by Wickremesinghe, citing concerns over the burden that it may place on Sri Lankans.

 The country’s new president has since changed his stance and said the country will continue with the agreement in place.